STEMLab/InFactory/README.md

 ## How to make http request

-I describe this to the wiki.
-Please refer that.
+It is explained at the wiki.

 ## Authors